Rowdy Tellez Player Props: Brewers vs. Rockies

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee in total hits (23) this season while batting .258 with 12 extra-base hits.
+- Tellez leads Milwaukee with 24 hits, batting .258 this season with 12 extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 81st in batting average, 69th in on-base percentage, and 13th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 84th in batting average, 71st in on-base percentage, and 17th in slugging.

-- Tellez enters this game on a five-game hitting streak.
-During his last games, he's hitting .368 with one homer.
+- Tellez will look to extend his six-game hitting streak.
+He's batting .368 in his last outings.

-- Tellez has reached base via a hit in 18 games this year (of 26 played), and had multiple hits in five of those games.
+- Tellez has picked up a hit in 70.4% of his 27 games this season, with at least two hits in 18.5% of those games.

-- Tellez has picked up an RBI in 50.0% of his games this season, with more than one RBI in 19.2% of his games.
-He has also produced three or more runs in two contests.
+- Tellez has had an RBI in 13 games this season (48.1%), including five multi-RBI outings (18.5%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 42.3% of his games this season, with two or more runs scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.